 Take over-the-counter pain medications to manage any symptoms of discomfort as you stay away from situations that cause sweating or contain moisture, such as swimming in chlorinated pools.
 Let your scalp heal without picking at the scabs, and after approximately 30 days, the color of the pigmentation will have settled in enough to return for any follow-up appointments for additional touch-ups as needed.

-Before and After Lip Tattoos It is also important to perform due diligence prior to getting lip tattoos, in order to determine the style and type of cosmetic color enhancement you desire.
+Before and After Lip Tattoos It is also important to perform due diligence before getting lip tattoos, to determine the style and type of cosmetic color enhancement you desire.
 Before-and-after photo galleries of lip-liner tattoos as well as full-lip tattoos provide visual representations of the type of options available.

 Scouring social media for permanent makeup procedures that involve various hues of pigmentations placed on the lips in differing manners by various lip tattoo artists can provide you with an actual photo to bring to your technician to let the artist know the look you want to emulate for your pout.